ccbrown/zynq-ultrascale-plus-rs/zynq-ultrascale-plus/README.md

 You must have the `aarch64-unknown-none` target installed with the nightly toolchain.

-Once the prerequisites are met, you can simply:
+Once the prerequisites are met, you can simply run:

 ```
 cargo +nightly test